Patients & Visitors

-To help prevent further community spread of COVID-19, we have implemented temporary visitor restrictions at Maine Medical Center as of September 7, 2021.
+To help prevent further community spread of COVID-19, we have implemented temporary visitation safety measures at Maine Medical Center as of April 22, 2022

-- Pediatrics and Obstetrics: Two visitors allowed per day, for one visit.
-Siblings and visitors under the age of 18 are not permitted to visit.
-View additional visitor rules specific to The Barbara Bush Children's Hospital and the MMC Family Birth Center.
+- Obstetrics: Two visitors during labor and delivery, as patient condition allows. .
+View additional visitation safety measures specific to The Barbara Bush Children's Hospital and the MMC Family Birth Center.

-- Emergency Department: One person permitted to accompany patient, two parents/guardians for pediatric patients, provided space is sufficient to achieve compliance with social distancing.
-Exceptions may be made for care plan discussions as arranged with the Care Team or for end of life.
+- Emergency Department: Two parents / guardians for pediatric patients, provided space is sufficient to achieve compliance with social distancing.

 - COVID units: No visitors except for compassionate care, to be managed by Care Team.

 - Patients Requiring Special Assistance: Patients in any care setting who need help — such as with mobility or communications with the care team about their medical history or care — may be assisted by an adult escort to provide the needed assistance or support.
 Such necessity will be determined by the care team.

 - Exceptions: Exceptions may be made for care plan discussions as arranged by the Care Team or for end of life care.

 - Scarborough Surgery Center:

 - Pediatric patients can have 2 parents or guardians with them in the building.